LorenzoVianello95/RehabWeekWorkshop/README.md

 ### Visualize implemented forces

 For safety, before physically testing the actual commanded forces on the robot, check the plots on the right to see what forces you've computed based on the joint configuration of your robot:
-**If you implemented the viscosity correctly, you you see some peaks of desired interaction force when you move the robot downward.
+**If you implemented the viscosity correctly, you should see some peaks of desired interaction force when you move the robot downward.
 These peaks should appear only after the robot passes below the middle point ($\large \theta=0$); the amplitude of the forces should be proportional to the velocity you are moving the robot.**

-If all these are true, we are ready to physically test the result these commanded forces on the robot.
+If all these are true, we are ready to physically test the result of these commanded forces on the robot.
-Otherwise ```sh ctrl + c``` on the bottom terminal and modify your code in Visual Studio to the code.
+Otherwise ```ctrl + c``` on the bottom terminal and modify your code in Visual Studio.

 On the GUI select "Task1WaterViscousity(1)" in the "interaction_mode" scroll bar menu.